-If you need a degree to compete with younger workers -- and you might not -- find the sweet spot in the market before you invest.
+Need a degree to compete with younger workers?
+Find the sweet spot in the market before you invest.

 Older workers who’ve been downsized know the job market can be brutal.
 According to the Bureau of Labor Statistics, as of December 2016, the average length of unemployment for 55- to 64-year-olds was 38.3 weeks.
 Compare that to the 18.7-week average for unemployed 20- to 24-year-olds.

 Maybe you’re unemployed or underemployed and thinking a new degree is your golden ticket to a new job and a better salary.
 While a degree can make sense, here are five things you should keep in mind before heading back to school.

 1. Not all degrees are created equal

 Some people spend a lot of time and money on a degree that simply isn’t practical for their career goals.

 Earning a bachelor’s degree in history will not result in the heavens parting, angels singing and a flood of job offers landing at your feet.
 Liberal arts degrees can be wonderful, but they are not necessarily the quickest way to get you on a fast-track career path.

 If your goal is to get back in the workforce ASAP, look at careers and degrees that will quickly take you from paying tuition to receiving a paycheck.